 Emotional and Behavioural Signs

 Emotional signs of child neglect are linked to behavioural patterns inside and outside the classroom.
-Common signs and symptoms of childhood emotional neglect are-
+Common signs and symptoms of emotional neglect in children are.

-- Being scared to talk about a parent or showing fear when a parent’s name is brought up in conversations.
+- A child is scared to talk about a parent or gets afraid when a parent’s name is brought up in conversations.

 - Low self-esteem, anxiety, and depression